Why Pep Guardiola Dropped Antoine Semenyo for FA Cup Semi Final vs Southampton

 Despite the changes, Manchester City booked their place in the FA Cup final with a 2-1 comeback victory at Wembley, Sports Mole reported.

-Southampton looked set for a shock when Finn Azaz fired the Championship side ahead in the 79th minute.
+Southampton looked set for an upset when Finn Azaz fired the Championship side ahead in the 79th minute.

 However, City responded quickly as Jérémy Doku equalised with a deflected effort just four minutes later.